gemseo/gemseo-pymoo/README.md

 ## Installation

-Install the latest stable version with `pip install gemseo-pymoo`.
+Install the latest version with `pip install gemseo-pymoo`.

-Install the development version with
-`pip install gemseo-pymoo@git+https://gitlab.com/gemseo/dev/gemseo-pymoo.git@develop`.

 See [pip](https://pip.pypa.io/en/stable/getting-started/) for more information.